pryv/example-service-bluebutton/README.md

 ### Docker image

-Build it using `npm run docker-build`
+Build it using `yarn run docker-build`

 ## Run